dlu-ch/dlb/doc/cmd_tool.rst

    (e.g. a filesystem path ``'./out/hello.map'`` for a dependency role ``map_file_dependency``), while the execution parameters are the same of all instances of the some tool.

-   Dependency roles are instances of subclasses of :class:`dlb.cmd.Tool.DependencyRole`.
+   Dependency roles are instances of subclasses of :class:`dlb.ex.Tool.DependencyRole`.

    A new tool can be defined by inheriting from one or more other tools.
    When overriding a dependency roles, its overriding value must be of the same type as the overridden value